commonpike/kw.nl.processing.library-example/README.md

 ## Folder structure

 If the Library folder is called `ExampleFooLibrary`
- - it must contains a folder `ExampleFooLibrary/library`
+ - it must contain a folder `ExampleFooLibrary/library`
- - it must contain a file `ExampleFooLibrarylibrary.properties`
+ - it must contain a file `ExampleFooLibrary/library.properties`
  - it must contain a file `ExampleFooLibrary/library/ExampleFooLibrary.jar`

 If it has these things, and it is in the right location,